The Combinatorial Multi-Round Ascending Auction: Outcomes under non-strategic truthful bidding

 The CMRA's additional bids allow richer behavior that may be considered truthful.
-Truthful headline demand at all prices elicits a demand curve that reflects the bidder's marginal values.
-This motivates us to interpret truthful bidding in the CMRA as expressing true marginal values for all shares for which this is possible at a given clock price.
+Truthful headline demands at all prices elicits a demand curve that reflects the bidder's marginal values.
+This motivates us to interpret truthful bidding in the CMRA as expressing true marginal values for all shares for which this is possible at given clock prices.
 The following ``truthful'' bidding strategy was described by DotEcon: \begin{quote} \emph{The proposed auction design allows bidders to follow alternative bid strategies that give them more control over their risks.
 For instance, a bidder may submit many bids at all times with a view to maximise surplus.
-Making a headline bid for the surplus-maximising package and then for all other packages with a bid amount equal to the value of the package minus the surplus on the headline bid would achieve this. \citep{dotecon2016proposal}} \end{quote} In other words, DotEcon suggests that bidders place an additional bid for $x$ such that the bidder is indifferent between winning $x$ for a payment of $A(x;p)$ and the headline demand at price $p$.
-Intuitively, the bidder would then bid true marginal values for all shares for which this is possible with non-negative bids.
+Making a headline bid for the surplus-maximising package and then for all other packages with a bid amount equal to the value of the package minus the surplus on the headline bid would achieve this. \citep{dotecon2016proposal}} \end{quote} In other words, DotEcon suggests that bidders place an additional bid for $x_i$ such that the bidder is indifferent between winning $x_i$ for a payment of $A_i(x_i;p)$ and the headline demand at price vector $p$.
+We say that a bidding strategy is \emph{CMRA-truthful} if the headline demands are truthful and